yohasebe/ruby-spacy/README.md

 # ruby-spacy

-An wrapper module for using [spaCy](https://spacy.io/) natural language processing library from the Ruby programming language using PyCall
+A wrapper module for using [spaCy](https://spacy.io/) natural language processing library from the Ruby programming language using PyCall

 ----